Atlas975/Notes/MachineLearning/NeuralNetworks/Gradient_descent.md

 ## Learning rate decay
 - A technique used to adjust the learning rate while optimising the cost function
-- Aims to allow a model to learn quickly initially and then fine-tune the learning as it converges towards the minimum of the cost function
+- Aims for quick learning initially and then fine-tuned learning nearing convergence
 - When training takes long periods of time this may also be done manually

 ![[Pasted image 20240408161829.png|500|500]]